The Turning Point (1977 film)

 The Turning Point is a 1977 American drama film centered on the world of ballet in New York City, written by Arthur Laurents and directed by Herbert Ross.
-The film stars Shirley MacLaine and Anne Bancroft, along with Leslie Browne, Mikhail Baryshnikov, and Tom Skerritt.
-The film was nominated for eleven Academy Awards, including Best Picture.
+It stars Shirley MacLaine and Anne Bancroft, along with Leslie Browne, Mikhail Baryshnikov, and Tom Skerritt.
+It was nominated for 11 Academy Awards, including Best Picture; however, the film did not win any Oscars, and it is tied with The Color Purple (1985) with that distinction for most nominations and no wins.
 The script is a fictionalized version of the real-life Brown family and the friendship between ballerinas Isabel Mirrow Brown (whose daughter, Leslie Browne, stars in the film) and Nora Kaye.

 Plot

-DeeDee Rodgers (Shirley MacLaine) leaves an eminent New York ballet company after becoming pregnant by Wayne (Tom Skerritt), another dancer in the company.
+DeeDee Rodgers leaves an eminent New York ballet company after becoming pregnant by Wayne, another dancer in the company.
 They marry and later move to Oklahoma City to run a dance studio.
-Emma Jacklin (Anne Bancroft) stays with the company and eventually becomes a prima ballerina and well-known figure in the ballet community.
+Emma Jacklin stays with the company and eventually becomes a prima ballerina and well-known figure in the ballet community.

 While the company is on tour and performs a show in Oklahoma City, DeeDee and the family go to see the show and then have an after-party for the company at their home.
-The reunion stirs up old memories and things begin to unravel.
+The reunion stirs up old memories and sets the plot into motion.

-At the party, DeeDee's aspiring dancer/daughter, Emilia (Leslie Browne), who is also Emma's goddaughter, is invited to take class with the company the following day.
-After taking class with the company, Emilia is asked to join the company but she does not immediately accept the offer as she wants to think it over before making her final decision.
+At the party, DeeDee's daughter Emilia, an aspiring dancer who is also Emma's goddaughter, is invited to take class with the company the following day.
+Afterwards, Emilia is asked to join the company but she does not immediately accept the offer as she wants to think it over.
 DeeDee and Wayne decide that DeeDee should go to New York with Emilia, who is rather shy and does not make friends as easily as her younger sister.
 Meanwhile, their son, Ethan, gets a scholarship to the company's summer program while Wayne and their other daughter stay in Oklahoma City.